Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Abstract

 \section{Abstract}

 The Wilcox $k-\omega$ turbulence model predicts turbulent boundary layers well, both fully-developed channel flows and flat-plate boundary layers.
 However, it predicts too low a turbulent kinetic energy.
 This is a feature it shares with most other two-equation turbulence models.
 When comparing the terms in the $k$ equations with DNS data it is found that the production and dissipation terms are well predicted but the turbulent diffusion is not.
-In the present work the poor modeling of the turbulent diffusion is improved by making the turbulent diffusion constant, $\sigma_k$, a function of $y/\delta$ ($y$ and $\delta$ denote wall distance and boundary-layer thickness, respectively).
-The $k$ equation is turned into an ordinary differential equation for the turbulent viscosity which is solved using Physics Informed Neural Network (PINN).
-A new coefficient, $C_{K,NN}(y/\delta)$, is added to the dissipation term and another, $C_{\omega 2,NN}(y/\delta)$, to the destruction term in the $\omega$ equation.
-Finally, all three coefficients -- $\sigma_{k,NN},$,$C_{K,NN}$ and $C_{\omega 2,NN}$ -- are made functions of two new input parameters, $\overline{|u'v'|}_{tot}/u_\tau^2$ and $\nu_t/(y u_\tau)$, in a Neural Network (NN) model.
-The new turbulence model, called the $k-\omega$-PINN-NN model, is shown to produce excellent velocity and turbulent kinetic profiles in channel flow at $Re_\tau = 550$, $2\, 000$, $5\, 200$ and $Re_\tau = 10\, 000$ as well as in flat-plate boundary layer flow.
+In the present work the poor modeling of the turbulent diffusion is improved using Physics Informed Neural Network (PINN) and Neural Network (NN).
+The $k$ equation is turned into an ordinary differential equation for the turbulent viscosity in the $k$ equation, $\nu_{t,PINN}$, which is solved using PINN.
+A new turbulent Prandtl number is then computed as $\sigma_{k,PINN} = \nu_{t}/\nu_{t,PINN}$ where $\nu_t = k/\omega$.
+Hence, the turbulent Prandtl number, $\sigma_{k,PINN}$, is determined using PINN.
+This is followed by the use of DNS data for estimating $C_{k,PINN}$ and $C_{\omega2,PINN}$ which appear in the destruction terms in the $k$ and $\omega$ equation, respectively.
+Neural networks are then used to generalize these results and thus construct a turbulence model.
+The new turbulence model, called the $k-\omega$-PINN-NN model, is shown to produce excellent velocity, skin friction and turbulent kinetic profiles in channel flow at $Re_\tau = 2\, 000$, $5\, 200$ and $Re_\tau = 10\, 000$ as well as in flat-plate boundary layer flow (slightly too large a $k$ for the latter case).
 The $k-\omega$-PINN-NN model is also used for predicting the flow over a periodic hill and the agreement with DNS is very good.
-The Python PINN and NN scripts and the Python CFD codes can be downloaded~\citep{davidson-pinn-nn:25}.
+At the end of the Conclusions, we give an example on how a NN model can be replaced with a Python symbolic regression (pySR); the latter may conveniently be imported in commercial CFD codes.
+All Python PINN, NN and pySR scripts as well as the Python CFD code can be downloaded~\citep{davidson-pinn-nn:25}.